ColeTMK/Basic-Discord.py-Bot/README.md

 ## 5.
 Now you can run your bot!
 Open up a new terminal and type `python bot.py`!
 You should then see `Discord Bot is now online!` pop up in the terminal in a few moments.

+## 6.
+Now you can add your own commands or events to your liking!
+If you have and questions and/or issues, feel free to open an issue.

 Nextcord API: https://nextcord.readthedocs.io/en/latest/
 Nextcord GitHub Repo: https://github.com/nextcord/nextcord
 VSCode: https://code.visualstudio.com/